Fall-2025-COMP163/project-1-jkchavers/README.md

  # 🤕 Major Challenges
  - The comprehensive test case had an edge case that required specifying a specific encoding for special unicode characters.
 This mainly affected the character name that could have accent marks from foreign languages.
  - The Character Creation test case limited the tuple/namedtuple size to 3.
 This was extremely inconvenient for customization and required boilerplating the concept to fit a strict test case.
+ # How to run
+ - Execute the project1_starter.py file2